Historical Markers in Sanpete County, Utah

 Sanpete County Timeline

-This timeline provides a concise overview of the key events in the history of Sanpete County, Utah.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sanpete County, Utah.

 - 1849: Mormon pioneers led by Isaac Morley settle in what is now Sanpete County